actinia-org/actinia-introduction/docs/index.md

 "ace" - actinia command execution from a GRASS GIS terminal: [https://github.com/mundialis/actinia_core/tree/master/scripts](https://github.com/mundialis/actinia_core/tree/master/scripts)

+The "ace" approach simplifies the writing of processing chains a lot!

 ## Own exercises in actinia

 (40 min)

+**EXERCISE: "Population at risk near coastal areas"**

+* needed geodata:
+    * SRTM 30m (already available in actinia - find out the location yourself)
+    * Global Population 2015 (already available in actinia - find out the location yourself)
+    * vector shorelines (get from [naturalearthdata](http://www.naturalearthdata.com/downloads/))
+* fetch metadata with actinia interface
+* before doing any computations: what's important about projections?
+* proposed workflow:
+    * set computational region to a small subregion and constrain the pixel number through defined user settings
+    * buffer SRTM land areas by 5000 m inwards
+    * zonal statistics with population map

 **EXERCISE: "Property risks from trees"** _<<-- needs finetuning_

-* define region of interest
+* define your region of interest
 * needed geodata:
     * building footprints
         * download from OSM (via [http://overpass-turbo.eu/](http://overpass-turbo.eu/) | Wizard > building > ok > Export > Geojson)
         * these data are now on your machine and not on the actinia server
         * use "ace importer" or cURL to upload
     * select Sentinel-2 scene
 * proposed workflow:
     * actinia "ace" importer for building footprint upload
-    * v.buffer of 10m and 30m around footprints
+    * `v.buffer` of 10m and 30m around footprints
-    * select S2 scene, compute NDVI with i.vi
+    * select S2 scene, compute NDVI with `i.vi`
-    * filter NDVI threshold > 0.6 (map algebra) to get the tree pixels - more exiting would be a ML approach (with previously prepared training data ;-)) (r.learn.ml offer RF and SVM)
+    * filter NDVI threshold > 0.6 (map algebra) to get the tree pixels - more exiting would be a ML approach (with previously prepared training data ;-)) (`r.learn.ml` offers RF and SVM)
     * on binary tree map (which corresponds to risk exposure)
-    * count number of tree pixels in 5x5 moving window (r.neighbors with method "count")
+    * count number of tree pixels in 5x5 moving window (`r.neighbors` with method "count")
-    * compute property risk statistics using buffers and tree count map and upload to buffered building map (v.rast.stats, method=maximum)
+    * compute property risk statistics using buffers and tree count map and upload to buffered building map (`v.rast.stats`, method=maximum)
     * export of results through REST resources

-**EXERCISE: "Population at risk near coastal areas"**

-* used geodata:
-    * SRTM 30m (already available in actinia - find out the location yourself)
-    * Global Population 2015 (already available in actinia - find out the location yourself)
-    * vector shorelines (get from [naturalearthdata](http://www.naturalearthdata.com/downloads/))
-* fetch metadata with actinia interface
-* what's important about projections?
-* proposed workflow:
-    * set computational region to a small subregion and contrain pixel amount through defined user settings
-    * buffer SRTM land areas by 5000 m inwards
-    * zonal statistics with pop map

 ## Conclusions and future